-5.2 Sampling mathematics
+6.2 Sampling

-Students of standard 11th were identified for the investigation.
-Only 112 students who were registered for module.
-In the present study the random sampling method has been adapted from the Nutan vidhyalaya, Visnagar.
-The experimental group consisted of 56 students and the control group of 56 students.
-Both groups were taught by the researcher over a 6 week period of two contact sessions of 40 minutes per week for the first semester.
+Students of standard IX were identified for the investigation.
+Total 110 students who were registered for module.
+In the present study the random sampling method has been adapted from the I. C. Gandhi School, Station Road, Surat.
+The experimental group consisted of 55 students and the control group of 55 students.
+Both groups were taught by the researcher over a 6-week period of two contact sessions of 40 minutes per week for the first semester.

-5.3 Research instrument
+6.3 Research instrument

-The Mathematics' achievement test, which is a created by researcher.
-The researcher used Mathematics Test for the post test for both groups.
-The Mathematics Test composed of fifty multiple-choice items which was structured and aligned on the content of Mathematics.
+The Test of English Literacy Level which is a created by researcher test of English content.
+The researcher used English Literacy Test for the post test for both groups.
+The English Literacy Test composed of fifty multiple-choice items which was structured and aligned on the content of English.
 Achievement and Retention instruments were also used in this study to obtain data.
 All students concerned were informed that results of information will only use for research purposes.
 This gave the researcher an indication on which angle to present the cooperative learning during the contact sessions.

-6. Procedure
+6.4 Procedure

 The experimental group received training and demonstrations in using cooperative learning during their contact sessions.
-After 6 weeks, all participants (N=112) were retested with the Achievement and Retention instruments.
-The researcher calculated the standardized mean difference of percentiles to determine impact on students' Mathematics levels.
-First Internal exam's marks in Mathematics were used as covariate measures.
-In order to control for the "teacher quality" variable, both groups were taught by the regular Mathematics' teacher.
-Both groups were taught the module on Mathematics using the same content outline, but students in the cooperative learning group completed learning activities in small heterogeneous groups, while the students in the control group completed activities individually.
-The two chapter module was taught to both groups over a six-week period.
+After 6 weeks, all participants (N=110) were retested with the Achievement and Retention instruments.
+The researcher calculated the standardized mean difference of percentiles to determine impact on students' English literacy levels.
+First Internal exam's marks in English were used as covariate measures.
+In order to control for the "teacher quality" variable, both groups were taught by the regular English teacher.
+Both groups were taught the module on English using the same content outline, but students in the cooperative learning group completed learning activities in small heterogeneous groups, while the students in the control group completed activities individually.
+The two-chapter module was taught to both groups over a six-week period.
 The test was administered to both groups at the end of the instructional unit.
 Three weeks later, the test was administered again to the students to determine retention of information.